AlexandrSokolov/java_language/collections/sets/faq.sets.md

 }
 ```

-### `CopyOnWriteArraySet`, its operations, compare with `HashSet`

-The functional specification of `CopyOnWriteArraySet` is again straightforwardly derived from the `Set` contract,
-but with quite different performance characteristics from `HashSet`.

-This class is implemented as a thin wrapper around an instance of `CopyOnWriteArrayList`,
-which in turn is backed by an array.
-The array is treated as immutable;
-any modification of the set results in the creation of an entirely new array.

-- `add` has complexity O(N), as does `contains`, which has to be implemented by a linear search.
-- iteration costs O(1) per element

-### In which context `CopyOnWriteArraySet` can be used?

-Clearly, you wouldn’t use `CopyOnWriteArraySet` in a context where you were expecting many searches or insertions.
-But the array implementation means that iteration costs O(1) per element - faster than HashSet -
-and it has one advantage that is really compelling in some applications:
-it provides thread safety without adding to the cost of read operations (using `copy-on-write` algorithm).

-One common situation is managing shared configuration in a multithreaded environment.
-For example, a server application might maintain a global configuration set of allowed IP addresses
-that multiple threads frequently read but that is only rarely updated.
-The process of updating can’t be allowed to interfere with read operations;
-with a locking set implementation, read and write operations share the overhead necessary to ensure this,
-whereas with `CopyOnWriteArraySet` the overhead is carried entirely by write operations.

-This makes sense in a scenario in which **read operations occur much more frequently than changes**
-to the server configuration.

-### `copy-on-write` thread safety vs locking-based thread safety

-Implementation of `CopyOnWriteArraySet` provides thread safety without adding to the cost of read operations.
-This is in contrast to those collections that use locking to achieve thread safety for all operations
-(for example, the synchronized collections).

-Locking operations are always a potential bottleneck in multithreaded applications.
-By contrast, read operations on copy-on-write collections are implemented on the backing array,
-and thanks to its immutability they can be used by any thread without danger of interference
-from a concurrent write operation.

 ### `EnumSet`

 `EnumSet` should always be preferred over any other Set implementation when we are storing enum values.